arduino/tooling-rfcs/RFCs/0004-pluggable-monitor.md

 }
 ```

-In this case we are adding an hypotetical `ble-monitor` version `1.0.0` to the toolset of the vendor `arduino`.
+In this case we are adding an hypothetical `ble-monitor` version `1.0.0` to the toolset of the vendor `arduino`.
 From now on, we can uniquely refer to this monitor with the pair `PACKAGER` and `MONITOR_NAME`, in this case `arduino` and `ble-monitor` respectively.

 The compressed archive of the monitor must contain only a single executable file (the monitor itself) inside a single root folder.
 This is mandatory since the CLI will run this file automatically when a monitor instance is requested.

 #### Monitor tools integration

-Each core platform must refer to the specific monitor tools they need by adding them (together with the pluggable discoveries...) inside the `discoveryDependencies` field of the `package_index.json`:
+Each core platform must refer to the specific monitor tools they need by adding them (together with the pluggable discoveries...) inside the `discoveryDependencies` field of the Arduino package index:

 ```diff
 {